-- 6. In case of a locomotive pulling/pushing a set of passengers cars (i.e E464 and E403 of FS), the number of available seats depends on several factors19 - a. the coaches carried, in terms of type, number and seats of the single coach. - b. the frequency of utilization of each configuration that is used. - c. the value of the locomotives as % of the value of the entire configuration, in case we finance only the locomotives. - d. the numbers of complete formations Loco-Coaches, in case we finance also the coaches. - e. the need to avoid the double counting of the savings. - 7.
+- 6. In case of a locomotive, as in itself such a vehicle carries no passengers, the number of available seats will be estimated and depends on several factors19: - a. the passenger cars carried, in terms of class, type, number and seats of the single coach. - b. the frequency of utilization of each formation that is used. - c. the value of the locomotives as % of the value of the entire configuration. - 7.
+In case of passenger cars, as in itself it has no power and is always coupled with a locomotive, the number of available seats will be properly weighted and depends on several factors19: - a, the most frequent formation, in terms of type, number, seats and locomotive class, the passenger car is operated under - b. the value of the single passenger car type as % of the value of the entire configuration - 8.
 The [Passengerskm] by item of equipment, and then the corresponding savings are derived as follows: